COVID-19 VACCINE

 The air conditioning system in our building was designed with UV lighting as a method to fight germs, mold and viruses.
 These UV lights are installed on every floor of the building and are on 24/7.
 Additionally UV light sanitizing portable equipment is used throughout the Clinic.

-For the protection of you, other patients and our employees, Medical Clinic of Houston has set-up a Satellite Clinic for our current patients who exhibit symptoms of COVID-19 or who have been exposed to a COVID-positive individual.
-Patients scheduled to be seen in the Satellite Office will be seen by an MCH physician without compromising the safety of other patients and our employees.
-The Satellite Clinic has a completely separate entrance to the building, a separate waiting area, a separate set of exam rooms and air is converted to negative pressure – which means the air is not re-circulated in the clinic.
+For the protection of you, other patients, and our employees, Medical Clinic of Houston has set-up a Satellite Clinic for our patients who exhibit symptoms of COVID-19 or who have been exposed to a COVID-positive individual.
+Patients scheduled to be seen in the Satellite Office or receive “in car” tests will be seen without compromising the safety of other patients and main Clinic employees.
+The Satellite Clinic has a completely separate entrance to the building, a separate waiting area, a separate set of exam rooms and the air is converted to negative pressure – which means the air is not re-circulated throughout the clinic.

 INSTRUCTIONS FOR ACCESS TO THE SATELLITE CLINIC